Stefan Lukits, Sessional

 M.Sc. (mathematics), University of Graz

 - Tuesdays & Thursdays, 4:00-5:00pm in BUCH D305

 I am a sessional lecturer in philosophy at the University of British Columbia and on faculty in the mathematics department at the British Columbia Institute of Technology.
-I do research in formal epistemology (quantitative partial belief representation) and dabble in Nietzsche and Kafka studies.
-I primarily teach Philosophy and Literature (PHIL 375), pursuing topics such as hermeneutics, personal identity, and Central European writers; and Philosophy of Law (PHIL 338) mostly on legal positivism and Marxist approaches to law.
+I do research in formal epistemology (quantitative partial belief representation) with an additional interest in Nietzsche studies and legal positivism.
+I primarily teach Philosophy and Literature (PHIL 375), pursuing topics such as hermeneutics and Central European writers; and Philosophy of Law (PHIL 338) mostly on legal positivism and Marxist approaches to law.

 “Subordinating Trust to Text: A Hermeneutic Reversal.”
 Teoria (Special Issue The Concept of Trust, edited by Adriano Fabris) 39:2 (2019) 133–146.

 “Maximum Entropy and Probability Kinematics Constrained by Conditionals.”
 Entropy (Special Issue Maximum Entropy Applied to Inductive Logic and Reasoning, edited by Jürgen Landes and Jon Williamson) 17:4 (2015) 1690–1700.

 “The Principle of Maximum Entropy and a Problem in Probability Kinematics.”
 Synthese 191:7 (2014) 1409–1431.

 “Carnap’s Conventionalism in Geometry.”
 Grazer Philosophische Studien 88 (2013) 123–138.

 “Narrativity and the Symbolic Vacuum.”
 Philosophy and Theology 23:1 (2011) 167-183.